 What we don’t: Doesn't excel in any one category.

-The Fresh Foam X 860v14 is the latest model in a long line of New Balance stability shoes, which aim to improve the motion control of a runner's stride by way of added support and structure.
+The Fresh Foam X 860v14 is the latest model in a long line of New Balance stability shoes, which aim to improve the motion control of a runner's stride with added support and structure built into the shoe.
 Featuring a stability plane inserted into the midsole, the design effectively minimizes overpronation to prevent added stress on the feet and legs.
 The padded and gusseted tongue, well-cushioned ankle, airy mesh upper, and namesake Fresh Foam X midsole all work in concert to maximize support and long-distance comfort.
 And importantly, the cushioning feels quite even throughout the entire shoe—unlike the Asics Novablast 5 above, which is noticeably lacking in padding under the toes.

 See the Men's Fresh Foam X 860v14 See the Women's Fresh Foam X 860v14